Last updated on April 10, 2026

 Assuming you have lots of mana or are running Hinata, Dawn-Crowned, March of Swirling Mist can really create havoc.
 If you phase out opposing attackers they don’t phase back in until the start of their turn.
 That player is now wide open for a crackback.

-This can be used to just flick aside defenders at the right time.
-It’s also great to defend against opponent removal.
+One of the best phasing cards in the game, March of Swirling Mist can be used to just flick aside defenders at the right time.
+It’s also great to defend against opposing removal.

 Flood of Tears

-Flood of Tears is the second best of the 6-mana bounce spells.
+Flood of Tears is another 6-mana bounce spell.
 It hits all nonland permanents and can bounce or drop a new creature for you.
+Or, you know, Omniscience.

 Whelming Wave

 Four mana for a mass bounce is great.
-You can facepalm if running against a changeling deck or that other person you know who plays kraken tribal, but Whelming Wave is good.
+You can facepalm if running against a changeling deck or that other person you know who plays a kraken deck, but Whelming Wave is good.
 Not overwhelming, not underwhelming.

 Coastal Breach

-Four mana for a mass bounce is great, and that’s the cost of Coastal Breach at a full 4-player table.
+Four mana for a mass bounce is great, and that’s the cost of a fully undaunted Coastal Breach at a 4-player table.

 Fade Away